Rahma-Thlijani/EDA-Automobile/README.md

 In this data science project, we will focus on applying an **exploratory data analysis (EDA), visualizing the data, and selecting the features**.
 In addition, we will train a multiple regression model aiming to predict the price of the car regarding its different properties.
 Finally, we will evaluate the model based on the MAE the RMSE and the R2_Score.
 ## Project Steps
-You will first understand the data the we will apply data exploration.
-Afterwards, we will train two different models and finally we will evaluate them.
 All the project steps are organized and listed below:

 ### 1. Data Import